Megalobox: First season

 The series was directed by Yō Moriyama who watched the second animated adaptation of manga Ashita no Joe during his youth.
 He was shocked by the quality of the series, not only in animation but themes of "stray" portrayed Joe Yabuki's character as well as his rivalry with Toru Rikishi.
 The series was created as a homage to Ashita no Joe that reached its 50th anniversary in 2018.
 Producer Minako Fujiyoshi from TMS was approached by Kodansha in 2013 about making the project.
 Originally, the story would take place in the same world as Ashita no Joe involving Jo's rival Rikishi but the idea was scrapped due to difficulties.
 As a result, the team decided to make a more original storyline.
 The series still retained the themes of Joe, "the never-give-up spirit of the character", and was going to be a parody instead.
 This idea was scrapped again and the team decided to make a more original narrative.
 The artwork was influenced by 1980s works like directors Katsuhiro Otomo and Yoshiaki Kawajiri.
 Moriyama felt the animation of Megalobox would "decrease" in the future.
 In early screenings of the series, Moriyama said, the first two episodes were developed to introduce the entire narrative and setting together while aiming to develop the future cast in later episodes.
-Voice actor Yoshimasa Hosoya who plays Gearless Joe was present in the screenings said he was moved by the premiere due to how carefully were both handled Joe and Yuri's characters through the scene when the two meet on a rainy road.
+Voice actor Yoshimasa Hosoya who plays Gearless Joe was present in the screenings and said he was moved by the premiere due to how carefully both Joe and Yuri's characters were handled through the scene when the two meet on a rainy road.
 Hosoya felt that there was a character to Joe's character upon meeting Yuri due to the presence of the later.